 Return value

-The number of elements in the queue is returned.
-In other words, the size of the queue is given.
+The function returns the count of elements in the queue, indicating the size of the queue.

 Example 1